Hospital Corpsman (HM)

 11. I want to do special programs (Navy Drug and Alcohol Program/Detailer/Recruiter/RDC), but my detailer is telling me no?
 Why?

--Being released to special programs will depend on your current NEC manning, as well as if there is a valid HM billet available for the program.
+-Being released to special programs will depend on your current NEC manning, a valid HM job available for the program, and in accordance with sea/shore flow.
 If you’re in an undermanned NEC, you will likely not be released to any special program.
-Also, special programs have specific rates assigned to the billets, we are only authorized to fill HM assigned billets.
+Also, special programs have specific rates assigned to the jobs, we are only authorized to fill HM assigned jobs.

 12. Why can't I go to a C-school after I’ve been selected for orders?

--Once selected for a billet, a Sailor is no longer the detailers asset.
-There has to be a valid reason to un-post a Sailor from a billet.
+-Once selected for a job, a Sailor is no longer the detailers asset.
+There has to be a valid reason to un-post a Sailor from a job.

 13. Why do I have to move my family with me for my C-school?